 Growing forsythia from seed is generally not recommended, as viability and germination rates are uncertain.
 Cultivated varieties, especially hybrids, can’t be counted on to replicate the quality or traits of a parent plant.

 If you do decide to sow seeds, here’s how to do it:

 You may start seeds indoors six to eight weeks before the last average frost date, or direct sow them after the date has passed.

-Sow seeds 1/4-inch deep in potting soil and put them in a warm place, out of direct sunshine.
+Sow seeds quarter of an inch deep in potting soil and put them in a warm place, out of direct sunshine.

 Keep them moist, but not soggy.